nelsonic/indieweb-elixir/README.markdown

 ## License

-Koype is licensed under AGPLv3.
+`indieweb` is licensed under the AGPLv3.
 The complete license text is available in the repository [here][license].

-## Finanical Support
+## Financial Support

-This project is used in publically open projects by [black.af](https://black.af).
+This project is used in publicly open projects by [black.af](https://black.af).
-However, at the time of writing, not enoug funds are being raised in order to support this development.
-Become a backer on [Patreon][patreon] or [Liberapay][liberapay] to support this project finanically. _Anything_ helps!
+However, at the time of writing, not enough funds are being raised in order to support this development.
+Become a backer on [Patreon][patreon] or [Liberapay][liberapay] to support this project financially. _Anything_ helps!

 [indieweb]: https://indieweb.org
 [koype]: https://koype.net